 Prior to planting, growers determine how fertile the soil in their field is.
 They have the soil analyzed to determine how much nitrogen, phosphorous, and other essential plant nutrients it contains.
 Then the grower orders a fertilizer mix specially tailored to the needs of their particular field.
 This will allow him to grow a high-quality potato crop without wasting fertilizer (which costs him money).

-Unlike many crops we eat every day, potatoes are not grown from seeds each year.
-Instead, special potatoes called "seed potatoes" are cut into pieces (sometimes left whole) and planted in the ground.
+Potatoes are grown from special potatoes called "seed potatoes" which are cut into pieces (sometimes left whole) and planted in the ground.
 These pieces of potato grow stems and roots from the "eyes."
 Because they are able to feed off the energy in the seed piece, potato plants grow very fast right from the start.
-They are also easy to plant and to get at least some potatoes from.
-The fact that potatoes were easy to grow was one reason they became so popular in Europe.

-Seed potatoes are cut using complicated machines that are carefully tuned to get seed pieces of nearly uniform size.
-Potato growers like to have all the plants in a field about the same size and strength.
-This helps maximize harvested tubers, and helps keep most tubers produced in a field about the same size.
+Seed potatoes are cut using specialized equipment that are carefully tuned to get seed pieces of nearly uniform size.
+Potato growers like to have all the plants in a field about the same size.
+This helps maximize harvested tubers, and allows most of the tubers produced in a field about the same size.
 Seed size is very important in starting a uniform planting of potatoes.

 Potatoes are planted in Washington starting the last week of February, and ending in early May.
 The earliest areas are near Pasco, and the latest areas are northeast of Moses Lake.